JohnTurnerPGH/diy-devs-hexo/source/_posts/learn-javascript.md

 <pre><code class="language-js">let exampeVar = 'how does this look?';

-let anotherExample = 'still looking good?';
+let anotherExample = 'here is a very long string to test to see how the whole word wrap stuff adjusts to different size windows';

 function fancyFeast(num) {
   return num * 5;